ssoravitt/ssoravitt.github.io/_pages/cv.md

   * CEFR Level B2 in all tasks -->

 ## Music-related activities
+  * Mentor of Women in Music Information Retrieval (WiMIR) mentoring program 2023.
   * Volunteer of International Society for Music Information Retrieval Conference 2020.
-  * Awaiting mentor of Women in Music Information Retrieval mentoring program 2022.
   * Leader of the music club in university, who organized concerts and developed a marketing plan to improve the popularity of the club more than 30 music events.
   * Freelance music and event organizer (Part-time; 2016-2018).
   * Bass player, who won the 10+ music band competitions, and played music in the events/restaurants